Fight ends in shooting outside 7-Eleven in Tacony

-PHILADELPHIA (WPVI) --Police are investigating a fight that ended with a shooting at a convenience store in the Tacony section of Philadelphia.
+PHILADELPHIA (WPVI) --Police are investigating a fight that ended in gunfire outside a convenience store in the Tacony section of Philadelphia.

 It happened at 3 a.m.
 Saturday in the parking lot of the 7-Eleven store at the corner of Torresdale Avenue and Disston Street.

-Police say a man in his 30s and a man in his 40s got into a fight.
+Police say a man in his 30s and a 49-year-old man got into a fight.
+It ended when shots were fired.

-It ended when the younger man shot the older man in the back.
+He was rushed to Aria-Jefferson Health, Torresdale Campus in stable condition.

-The victim was rushed to Aria - Jefferson Health, Torresdale Campus in stable condition.
+The younger man suffered a graze wound to the head and was also hospitalized in stable condition.

 ------